AxLabs/neox-bridge-devnet/README.md

 ### NeoX:
 To fund accounts on NeoX, you can use the `tools/funding/neox-funding.csv` to add addresses and amounts.
 The funding will be processed automatically after the NeoX node starts, by the `neox-funding` service.

+- **Note:** When the bridges are funded, the personal wallet is also funded with the NEO token on NeoX.

 Optionally, you can invoke again the funding script manually if needed:
    ```bash
     docker compose up -d neox-funding